yatinkashyap1252/SafarGo/README.md

 # Safargo - React Native App

+want help in integrating stripe payment ("I'm facing the problem in that")

 Welcome to **Safargo** — a feature-rich ride-booking app built with **React Native**.
 Safargo provides a seamless and intuitive experience for users to book rides, make payments, and manage accounts.
 With clean UI components and a scalable architecture, Safargo is designed to enhance your ride-booking experience.

 ## 🚀 Features